Mike Love

-Michael Edward Love (born March 15, 1941) is an American singer and songwriter who is one of the vocalists of the Beach Boys, of which he was an original member alongside his cousins Brian Wilson, Dennis Wilson, and Carl Wilson and their friend Al Jardine.
-He is the band's only constant member, appearing on all its albums, and following the death of Brian Wilson, he became the last-surviving familial co-founder.
-Characterized by his nasal upper register and for his low singing, Love has been one of the band's vocalists for their entire career, contributing to each of their studio albums and often serving as their frontman for live performances.
-During the mid-1960s, he contributed lyrics to hit records such as "Be True to Your School" (1963), "Fun, Fun, Fun" (1964), "I Get Around" (1964), "Help Me, Rhonda" (1965), "California Girls" (1965), and "Good Vibrations" (1966).
+Michael Edward Love (born March 15, 1941) is an American singer and songwriter who co-founded the Beach Boys alongside his cousins Brian, Dennis, and Carl Wilson and their friend Al Jardine.
+Characterized by his nasally baritone singing voice, he consistently contributed to their studio albums and usually served as their frontman on stage since 1961, and became the band's only constant member.
+He is credited with co-writing 15 songs with Brian that reached the U.S. Top 40, including "Fun, Fun, Fun", "I Get Around", "Help Me, Rhonda", "California Girls", "Good Vibrations", and "Do It Again".

 Drawing inspiration from Chuck Berry and Felice and Boudleaux Bryant, Love's lyrics primarily reflected the youth culture of surfing, cars, and romance, which helped fashion pop culture's perception of the "California Dream".
 Love also contributed to the Beach Boys' vocal arrangements – particularly the doo-wop element in their sound.
-Starting in 1968, Love was a student of Transcendental Meditation (TM) under Maharishi Mahesh Yogi, and became a TM teacher in 1971.
+Starting in 1968, Love was a student of Transcendental Meditation (TM) under Maharishi Mahesh Yogi, and he became a TM teacher in 1971.
 The experience influenced his lyrics to take on themes of astrology, meditation, politics and ecology.
 In the late 1970s, Love fronted Celebration, a short-lived band that consisted of Beach Boys touring musicians, and began working on solo albums, releasing his first in 1981, Looking Back with Love.
+His U.S. top 40 hits co-authored without Brian were the Beach Boys' "Getcha Back" and "Kokomo".

-Love is often vilified by fans and critics due to his history of conflicts with his bandmates, a characterization he has disputed.
+Love is often vilified by fans and critics for his history of conflicts with his bandmates, a characterization he has disputed.
 Many of his lyrical contributions to the group's hits were not officially recognized until the 1990s, when he sued Brian for writing credits on 35 songs.
-Love remains uncredited for another 44 Beach Boys songs he claims to have co-written.
-Following Carl Wilson's death in 1998, the band members and their corporation, Brother Records, Inc., granted Love an exclusive license to tour under the Beach Boys' name.
-Since then, Love has maintained a near-constant touring regimen with his edition of the group, and has released three more solo albums.
-He last performed with Brian on their 2012 reunion tour.
+Love remains uncredited for another 44 Beach Boys songs he claimed to have co-written.
+Following Carl's death in 1998, the band members and their corporation, Brother Records, Inc., granted Love an exclusive license to tour under the Beach Boys' name.
+Since then, Love has maintained a near-constant touring regimen with his edition of the group and has released three more solo albums.

 Love's honors include an induction into the Rock and Roll Hall of Fame as a member of the Beach Boys in 1988.
 Beyond music, he has taken part in projects to promote international charities related to such subjects as environmentalism, juvenile diabetes, and music education.